midpt/cdrama/_posts/2016-06-04-Table-of-content-test.md

 >

-You start the html with a minimum html just like so.
+You start the html with a minimum html, like so.

 ~~~
 <!DOCTYPE html>